 Willows greets you with a wow!
 Late summer sizzle and vibrant exotics with a jungly mix of bananas, bamboos, gunnera and ferns around the tranquil pond and bog garden.
 Bold brilliant borders frame the front lawn.
 Rich red crocosmias, dahlias, zinnias, cannas and heleniums star in succession.
 Sunny hot upper borders of coleus, salvia, bedding dahlias with a backdrop of billowing grasses.

-Willows is holding a Dahlia Day on Sun 3 Sept, at 3pm Elizabeth will demonstrate how to take cuttings, plant and separate mature tubers.
+Willows is holding a Dahlia Demo on Sat 2 & Sun 3 Sept at 3pm - Elizabeth will demonstrate how to take cuttings, plant and separate mature tubers.
 Also how to over winter plant dahlia tubers in the ground, dig up, and store if ground is unsuitable.

 Saturday 29 July, Sunday 30 July, Saturday 5 August, Sunday 6 August, Saturday 2 September, Sunday 3 September (2 - 5pm).
 Admission £3.50, children free.
 Cream teas.